Keep it simple, stupid.

 “I combined those two ideologies and built a Shopify store with one product,” he says.
 For the pricing, he planned to look closely at his competition and undercut them on price.

-The Journey Towards the Single Product Website
+The Journey Towards the One Product Store

 If you’re going to have a single product ecommerce business, you should make sure that the product you choose is really, really good.